2023 Best Allied Health Professions Bachelor's Degree Trade Schools in New York

 Top 10 Best Allied Health Professions Bachelor's Degree Schools

-Our 2023 rankings named Upstate Medical University the best school in New York for allied health professions students working on their bachelor’s degree.
-Located in the midsize city of Syracuse, SUNY Upstate Medical University is a public college with a small student population.
+Our analysis found Upstate Medical University to be the best school for allied health professions students who want to pursue a bachelor’s degree in New York.
+Located in the city of Syracuse, SUNY Upstate Medical University is a public college with a small student population.

 The average amount in student loans that allied health majors at SUNY Upstate Medical University take out while working on their Bachelor's Degree is $16,983.